toumoro/tm_cloudfront/README.md

 # TYPO3 Extension tm_cloudfront

-This extension clears the AWS CloudFront cache based on the speaking path of a page by creating an AWS CloudFront invalidation queue based on clearCacheCmd.
+This extension is a xclass for og:image AWS S3 assets.